VinsintQ/Fitness-Log/README.md

 ## by : Mueen Ali

+### Scope :
-### an application to track your workouts , where you can add/edit workouts
+an application to track your workouts , where you can add/edit workouts and calculate its calories , and trach your bmi

-### user stories :

-1- as a user i want to be able to sign in

-2 - as a user i want to be able to add a workout (date ,type and time or distance).

-3- as a user i want to able to see calories each workout (calculated by app).

-4- as a user i want to able to edit my workout (change type and time ).

-5- as a user i want to be able to delete a workout

 feature to add :